 To implement the leader-leader approach, you need 3 key components: Control, Competence and Clarity.
 Decentralized control is at the core of this model, but it can only work if it’s supported by competence and clarity.
 Without those 2 pillars, decentralizing control will only bring chaos.
 When all 3 components are properly installed, they’ll reinforce one another in a positive spiral.

 Control refers to the freedom and authority to make decisions about why, what and how you’re going to work.
 The goal is to delegate decision-making control as far as possible in the organization.
-In the book and full book summary, you can learn various mechanisms on how to decentralize control, such as rewriting your control policies, changing mindsets using behaviors, thinking aloud, using regular check-ins to align and educate people etc.
+In our full version of Turn the Ship Around summary (click here for full summary), you can learn various mechanisms on how to decentralize control, such as rewriting your control policies, changing mindsets using behaviors, thinking aloud, using regular check-ins to align and educate people etc.

 For decentralized control to work, people at every level must be technically competent to make the right decisions.
 If you give people additional responsibility without equipping them with the required knowledge and resources, things will fall apart.
 In the book, Marquet covers various tools/techniques you can use to improve technical competence at all levels, including: inculcating deliberate action, adopting continuous learning, using certifications (instead of briefings), defining goals (not methods), etc. You can get a detailed overview of these mechanisms in our complete 13-page summary.

 For people at all levels to make effective decisions, they must be fully aligned with the organization’s purpose, and thoroughly understand the organization’s goals and decision-making criteria.
-In the book / complete book summary, we cover a range of mechanisms to develop clarity, build trust, inspire people and develop clear guiding principles at all levels.
+In our full Turn the Ship Around summary, we’ll elaborate on the rane of mechanisms to develop clarity, build trust, inspire people and develop clear guiding principles at all levels.

 Within a year of taking over command of Santa Fe, he had turned the ship around with a marked improvement in performance, a huge jump in enlistments and retention and crew members were visibly advancing in their careers.
 To incorporate the 3 sets of mechanisms above into your organization: